THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-But I have found a handful that I use and save a good amount of money using.
+But I have found a handful that I use and love.

-Because of this, I am confident you too will be able to save money using these apps too.
+Because of this, I am confident you too will enjoy these apps too.

 When I shop through their portal, I earn anywhere from 1% – 25% cash back on my purchases.

-Signing up for Ebates is free and when you do, you get a free $10 gift card!
+Signing up for Rakuten is free and when you do, you get a free $10 gift card!

-As with Ebates, signing up with Swagbucks is free and you get $5 when you join through this link.
+As with Rakuten, signing up with Swagbucks is free and you get $5 when you join through the link below.

-Ibotta is an app that allows you to earn cash back when you shop are grocery stores and other retailers.
+Ibotta is an app that allows you to earn cash back when you shop at grocery stores and other retailers.